karmaniverous/stan/.stan/system/stan.todo.md

 - TSDoc Phase 2: internal helpers and small utilities
   - Add concise TSDoc (or header rationale) for internal helpers where missing.
   - Keep comments brief and behavioral; avoid repeating type information.
-  - Maintain zero-warning policy for TSDoc lint/TypeDoc.
+  - Maintain zero‑warning policy for TSDoc lint/TypeDoc.

-- Always-on prompt checks (assistant loop)
+- Always‑on prompt checks (assistant loop)
   - At every turn, the assistant should check:
     • System prompt delta (only for @karmaniverous/stan).
-    • Project prompt: does a durable repo-specific rule need to be promoted?
+    • Project prompt: does a durable repo‑specific rule need to be promoted?
     • Dev plan: update for every material change.
   - Action: maintain this discipline in replies; expand CLI preflight to patch command if we decide to automate checks in tooling as well.